cse110-sp21-group25/cse110-sp21-group25/admin/meetings/050721-Deepak-Everyone.md

 ---

 (Shortened Deepak to D for ease of rewriting it multiple times.
-Whenever you see `- D:` below it is preceding something that Deepak said.)
+Whenever you see `D:` below it is preceding something that Deepak said.)

 Overall Plan:
 - Kind of like open discussion and each team comes along and shows off their work for other teams.
 Share feedback and ideas.